-- 1. Click Add New User button, and the screen will appear as shown in Figure 4-49. - 2.
+- 1. Click Add New User button, and the screen will appear as shown in Figure 4-45. - 2.
 Self-define a User Name. - 3.
 Enter the password in the Password field. - 4.
 Re-enter the password in the Confirm Password field. - 5.
 Choose the Storage Authority from the drop-down list, Read and Write or Read Only. - 6.
 Choose FTP Access from the drop-down list, Yes or No.

-Figure 4-49 Add or Modify User Account
+Figure 4-45 Add or Modify User Account

-- User Name Type the user name that you want to give access to the USB drive.
+- > User Name - Type the user name that you want to give access to the USB drive.
 The user name must be composed of alphanumeric symbols not exceeding 15 characters in length. - Password Enter the password in the Password field.
 The password must be composed of alphanumeric symbols not exceeding 15 characters in length.
-For security purposes, the password for each user account is not displayed. - Confirm Password - Re-enter the password here. - Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - FTP Access Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.
+For security purposes, the password for each user account is not displayed. - > Confirm Password Re-enter the password here. - > Storage Authority Choose Read and Write or Read Only from the drop-down list to assign access authority of Storage Sharing to the user. - FTP Access Choose Yes or No from the drop-down list to decide whether the user can access FTP Server or not. - > Save You can click the SAVE button to save your settings. - Back You can click the Back button to discard the settings and just go to the media server configuration page.

-- 1. The two default user accounts cannot be deleted. - 2.
-Please restart the service for the new settings to take effect. - If you cannot use the new user name and password to access the shares, press Windows logo + R to open the Run dialog box and type net use \\192.168.0.1 /delete /yes and press Enter.
-(192.168.0.1 is your router's LAN IP address.
-If the LAN IP of the modem connected with your router is 192.168.0.x, the default LAN IP of the Router will automatically switch from 192.168.0.1 to 192.168.1.1 to avoid IP conflict; in this case, please try net use \\192.168.1.1 /delete / yes.)
+- 1. Please restart the service for the new settings to take effect. - 2.
+If you cannot use the new user name and password to access the shares, press Windows logo + R to open the Run dialog box and type net use \\192.168.1.1 /delete /yes and press Enter.
+(192.168.1.1 is your router's LAN IP address.
+If the LAN IP of the modem connected with your router is 192.168.1.x, the default LAN IP of the Router will automatically switch from 192.168.1.1 to 192.168.0.1 to avoid IP conflict; in this case, please try net use \\192.168.0.1 /delete / yes.)

-4.10 Forwarding
+4.9 Forwarding

-Figure 4-50 The Forwarding menu
+Figure 4-46 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in Figure 4-50): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-46): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.10.1 Virtual Servers
+4.9.1 Virtual Servers

-Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-51).
+Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-47).
 Virtual servers can be used for setting up public services on your LAN.
 A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.

-Figure 4-51 Virtual Servers
+Figure 4-47 Virtual Servers